Kevin Kyle: Heart of Midlothian

-Kyle signed a two-year contract with Hearts on 3 June 2010, which reunited him with Jim Jefferies, making his debut on 14 August 2010 against St Johnstone as a 66th-minute substitute.
-His first goal for the club came the following week against Hamilton in Hearts 4–0 win.
+Kyle signed a two-year contract with Heart of Midlothian on 3 June 2010, which reunited him with Jim Jefferies.
+He was linked with a move to both the Jam Tarts and Aberdeen.
+Aberdeen withdrew the offer to sign Kyle due to their refusal to meet his wage demands.

+He made his debut for the club, coming on as a 66th-minute substitute, in a 1–1 draw against St Johnstone on 14 August 2010.
+His first goal for Hearts came the following week against Hamilton Academical, scoring from a penalty spot, in a 4–0 win.
+Three days later on 24 August 2010, Kyle scored his second goal for the club, in a 4–0 win against Elgin City in the second round of the Scottish League Cup.
+A month later on 21 September 2010, he scored twice against Falkirk in the third round of the Scottish League Cup, as the club lost 4-3 and was out of the tournament.
+Since joining Hearts, Kyle became a first team regular, forming a striking partnership with Stephen Elliott, Gary Glen and Calum Elliot.
 He took over taking penalty kicks at the club and scored six goals out of six from the spot, plus another four from open play, in the 2010–11 season.
-He scored a late winner in the Edinburgh derby against Hibernian on 1 January 2011.
-The remainder of his 2010–11 season was blighted by a hip injury, as Kyle made his last appearance of the season on 11 January.
-The injury continued to trouble Kyle in the 2011–12 season.
+Kyle scored a late winner in the Edinburgh derby against Hibernian on 1 January 2011.
+The remainder of his 2010–11 season was blighted by a hip injury, as he made his last appearance of the season on 11 January 2011.
+At the end of the 2010–11 season, Kyle made twenty–two appearances and scoring ten times in all competitions.

+The injury continued to trouble Kyle in the 2011–12 season despite his optimism that he could return.
 After several setbacks Kyle admitted that he feared this could be the end of his footballing career.
-Kyle underwent a further operation on his hip in January 2012, but was released from his contract in March 2012.
+Kyle underwent a further operation on his hip in January 2012, but he was released from his contract on 11 March 2012.
+Following his release by Hearts, Kyle said he determined to prolong his football career despite being injured.